e-valuation/EvaP/README.md

      git config --global core.autocrlf input
      ```

-   * Symlink Privileges: Our setup script for the VM creates symlinks in the repository folder.
-This requires either [explicitly allowing your user account to create symlinks](https://superuser.com/a/105381) or simply running the commands in step 3 as administrator.
-Thus, we suggest doing step 3 in a Git Bash that was started using "Run as administrator".
-Generally, this is only required for the first time executing `vagrant up`.

 3. Run the following commands on the command line to clone the repository, create the Vagrant VM and run the Django development server.
    To use Docker, replace `vagrant up` with `vagrant up --provider docker && vagrant provision`.
    ```bash